date333cs/neural_networks_with_gnuplot/README.md

 #### Policy
 -- Small
 -- One file
--- Works more than 50 years
+-- Works more than 50 years.
+C language 1972-- and Gnuplot 1986-- are really great!!!

 #### SOM (1 dimension)